zhouhaolin1997/zhouhaolin1997.github.io/README.md

 ## PROJECT EXPERIENCE

-### Temporal User Interest Model (NIPS 2022, under review)
+### Target Attention Revisited (NIPS 2022, under review)
-The goal is to consider position information in both attention and representation module while modeling user interest.
+The goal is to revisit the commonly used DIN (deep interest network) model.

 ### Delayed Feedback Modeling based on Reinforcement Learning